Meachamp/gmodws/README.md

 # gmod_ws
-gmod_ws is a binary that can upload garry's mod GMA files to the workshop.
+gmodws is a binary that can upload garry's mod GMA files to the workshop.
 That's right, you don't need to use graphical steam or gmpublish!
 This is particularly attractive for automated build solutions involving workshop addons.

 This project is now a standalone binary.
-See `gmodws` in the `compiled/` folder.
+You can download it it from the `Releases` section of this repository.

 Some other goodies are included in this project:
 - Reverse engineered headers for steamCMD's appID based IRemoteStorage API
 - Reverse engineered headers for steamCMD's steamAPI utilities
-- Great example code for Bootil usage and IRemoteStorage API usage
 - Reverse engineered steamclient interface

 # Usage